social

 key highlights

-- Community members participating in environmental data base collection.
+- Community members participating in environmental baseline data collection.

-- Donated funds to the Chisasibi community to rebuild a sweat lodge, a cultural site with spiritual significance.
+- Donated funds to the Chisasibi community to rebuild a sweat lodge, a cultral site with spiritual significance.

 - Held a cultural awareness activity at the Shaakichiuwaanaan Project on the National Day of Truth & Reconciliation.